Skip to main content

 ...

-account_id: Account id associated with add manager, configured in "config.toml".
+account_id: Account ID associated with the ad manager, configured in "config.toml".

 access_token: Access token associated with the Business Facebook App, configured in "secrets.toml".

-chunk_size: A size of the page and batch request.
+chunk_size: The size of the page and batch request.
 You may need to decrease it if you request a lot of fields.
 Defaults to 50.

 request_timeout: Connection timeout.
 Defaults to 300.0.

-app_api_version: A version of the facebook api required by the app for which the access tokens were issued i.e. 'v17.0'.
+app_api_version: A version of the Facebook API required by the app for which the access tokens were issued, e.g., 'v17.0'.
 Defaults to the facebook_business library default version.

 Resource ads